abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

      ![separate chaining](./img/hash-collision2.png)
      - at each index in our array we store values using more sophisticated data-structure like (array or linked-list)
      - this allows us to store multiple key-value pairs at the same index
-  2. **linear probing (open addressing or closed hashing)**:
+  2. **linear probing ("Open Addressing" or closed hashing)**:
      ![linear probing](./img/hash-collision3.png)
      ![linear probing](./img/hash-collision4.jpg)
      - In `open addressing`, instead of in linked lists, all entry records are stored in the array itself.
-When a new entry has to be inserted, the hash index of the hashed value is computed and then the array is examined (starting with the hashed index).
-If the slot at the hashed index is unoccupied, then the entry record is inserted in slot at the hashed index else it proceeds in some probe sequence until it finds an unoccupied slot.
+When a new entry has to be inserted, the hash index of the hashed value is computed and then the array is
        - when we find a collision, we search through the array to find the next empty slot
        - When searching for an entry, the array is scanned in the same sequence until either the target element is found or an unused slot is found.
 This indicates that there is no such key in the table.
      - > The name `"open addressing"` refers to the fact that the location or address of the item is not determined by its hash value.
      - also here, we may improve the **time complexity**, but we might also accidentally increase the **space complexity** as a tradeoff by creating an object and storing values inside it in the memory
      - also this may result in a `O(n)` time complexity in the worst case, as we may have to search through the entire array to find an empty slot
+  3. **Rehashing**: (most common)
+     - When the load factor of the hash table increases, the hash table is rehashed (i.e., the size of the table is increased approximately by a factor of 2 and the table is rehashed -> like **dynamic arrays**).
+     - > **Note:** The load factor is the ratio of the number of elements in the hash table to the size of the hash table.
-  3. **double hashing**: Similar to linear probing, but instead of using a constant "skip" value, we use a second hash function to determine the next index to check.
+  4. **double hashing**: Similar to linear probing, but instead of using a constant "skip" value, we use a second hash function to determine the next index to check.
-  4. **quadratic probing**: Similar to linear probing, but instead of using a constant "skip" value, we use a quadratic function to determine the next index to check.
+  5. **quadratic probing**: Similar to linear probing, but instead of using a constant "skip" value, we use a quadratic function to determine the next index to check.

 - To avoid collisions, we want to distribute our values evenly throughout, So we need:
   - A low **load factor**